ttquang3010/Gaffer-GafferCortex-extension/README.md

 Just type `make` and a little help will show up.

-The Makefile retrives the Gaffer binary directly from GafferHQ, and builds GafferCortex using the same docker container used by GafferHQ.
+The Makefile retrives the Gaffer binary directly from GafferHQ, and builds GafferCortex using the same docker container used by gaffers github action.

 This guarantees the .so files will be compatible.